ameshkov/safari-blocker/README.md

 - `safari-blocker` - the macOS version.
 - `safari-blocker-ios` - the iOS version.

-To build the browser extensions code run `make js-build`.
+To build the browser extensions code, run `make js-build`.

 ### Developer documentation

-Please refer to [./.DEVELOPMENT.md][devdoc] for developer documentation and guidelines.
+Please refer to [./DEVELOPMENT.md][devdoc] for developer documentation and guidelines.

 If you're using an AI-enabled IDE (Windsurf/Cursor/Copilot/etc), use this